Mary Whiton Calkins: Career

 Calkins published four books and over one hundred papers in her career, in both the fields of psychology and philosophy.
 Calkins was interested in memory and later in the concept of the self.
 She is best known for her accomplishments within the field of psychology and her struggles to achieve.
+She was the first woman to serve as president of the American Psychological Association, marking a significant milestone for women in psychology.
 After being rejected for a degree from Harvard, Calkins continued to work and strive for equality.
+Her rejection reflected broader barriers faced by women in higher education, where they were often allowed to study but denied formal recognition for their work.
+Despite this, she continued her academic work in psychology and became a highly respected scholar in the field.

 In 1903, Calkins ranked twelfth in a listing of fifty top-ranked psychologists, an achievement that happened after James McKeen Cattell asked ten psychologists to rank their American colleagues in order of merit.

 Initial psychological training

 Royce influenced Calkins to take classes taught by William James in Harvard, with men as her peers.
 However, Harvard president Charles William Eliot opposed this idea of a woman learning in the same room as a man.
 With pressure from James and Royce, along with a petition from Calkins' father, Eliot allowed her to study in the classes, with the stipulation that she was a guest, and not a registered student.

-Calkins began her serious study of psychology under William James, shortly after his highly renowned textbook, The Principles of Psychology was printed in 1890.
+Calkins began her serious study of psychology under William James, shortly after his highly renowned textbook, The Principles of Psychology, was printed in 1890.
 Calkins highly regards one of her first experiences with James in her autobiography, stating:

 what I gained from the written page, and even more from tete-a-tete discussion was, it seems to me as I look back upon it, beyond all else, a vivid sense of the concreteness of psychology and of the immediate reality of 'finite individual minds' with their 'thoughts and feelings'.

 Although Calkins was very impressed by James' philosophies and he had initiated her into the field of psychology, James was not an experimentalist, and that was more of Calkins' area of interest.
 However, she claims that ultimately it was James' doctrines of the transitive feelings of relation, the feelings of and, if, and but, and the concept of consciousness as tending to the "personal form," which could have been what began her major interest in the self.

 While studying with James, Calkins had first suggested attention as a topic for one of her papers, however, she said that James had frowned upon that since he was sick of the subject.
 Her topic of association was arbitrarily chosen, and became one of the major interests of her psychological career.